 - 4 cups cornmeal

-- 4 cups flour, all-purpose, whole wheat pastry flour, or half of each
+- 4 cups flour, all-purpose white flour, whole wheat pastry flour, OR a combination of the two

 - 1/4 cup baking powder